What is Christian Fellowship? Why is it Important?

 So for Christians to have fellowship, it is not about the quantity of people – but it is about quality and intentions, and the promise that when 2 or more Christians gather in His name, Jesus Christ is present among them.

 The Bible also says that Christians should not forsake gathering and meeting.
 Why?
 Because no Christian is an island.
 Every Christian needs other genuine believers as friends and to help him grow in the Lord.

 Hebrews 10:25 says we should “not (neglect) to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near”

 Christian fellowship is the meeting and communion of any number of Christians at any venue, at any time or through any medium, in the name of Christ and for the glory of Christ.

 Christian fellowship is not only confined to the 4 walls of a building.
-Instead Christian fellowship can occur between 2 or more Christians via the Internet such as a video conference; Christian fellowship can happen between 2 or more Christians for example, at a restaurant or in the home or in the city park etc.
+Instead Christian fellowship can occur between 2 or more Christians via the Internet such as a video conference; Christian fellowship can occur between 2 or more Christians, for example: at a restaurant or in someone’s house or in the city park etc.

-We live in a world where one church or group competes against another church for members.
+We live in a world where one church or group competes against another church group for members.

-We live in a world where some churches or religious cults will forbid their members from prayer, Bible study, friendships or any other kind of fellowship with others from a different church, even if the church is doctrinally orthodox.
+We live in a world where some churches or religious cults will forbid their members from having prayer, Bible study, friendships or any other kind of fellowship with other people from a different church – even if the church is doctrinally orthodox.